AmpersandJS/ampersand-view-switcher/README.md

 * `element` {Element} The DOM element that should contain the views.
 * `options` {Object} [optinal]
     * `show` {Function} [optional] A function that gets called when a view is being shown.
 It's passed the new view.
     * `hide` {Function} [optional] A function that gets called when a view is being removed.
-It's passed the old view, the new view (if relevant), and a callback.
-If you name 3 incoming arguments for example `function (oldView, newView, callback) { ... }` the view switcher will wait for you to call the callback before it's considered ready.
-If you only use one or two like this: `function (oldView, newView) { ... }` it won't wait for you to call a callback.
+It's passed the old view and a callback.
+If you name 2 incoming arguments for example `function (oldView, callback) { ... }` the view switcher will wait for you to call the callback before it's considered ready.
+If you only use one like this: `function (oldView) { ... }` it won't wait for you to call a callback.
     * `waitForRemove` {Boolean} [default: `false`] Whether or not to wait until your `hide` animation callback gets called before starting your `show` animation.
     * `empty` {Function} [optional] A function that gets called any time the view switcher is empty.
 Including when you instantiate it without giving it a view to start with.
     * `view` {View} [optional] A view instance to start with.